 1. Mister Barista: Cheap Double Functionality

-Mister Barista was created in 2014 by two Austrian inventors who sought a reusable alternative to single-use capsules.
-While the packaging doesn’t list all compatible machines, the website claims compatibility with “all Nespresso models since 2003.”
-If you own a Nespresso pod machine, these refillable capsules might be for you.
+This company was created in 2014 by two Austrian inventors who sought a reusable alternative to single-use capsules.
+While the packaging doesn’t list all compatible machines, the Mister Barista website claims compatibility with “all Nespresso models since 2003.”
+If you own a Nespresso coffee maker, these refillable capsules might be for you.

 The product also includes a coffee spoon and a plastic holder which enables you to scoop your coffee grounds right into the steel capsule.
 But the holder seems superfluous: If not secured tightly, the capsule often comes loose.
 This often leaves you to fish it out of the coffee grounds with damp fingertips from removing the capsule from your machine.
 Filling the capsule with a teaspoon is more practical.